oracle-livelabs/apex/apex-professional-hol2/introduction.md

 ## **What is APEX?**
 Oracle APEX is a low-code application platform for Oracle Database.
 APEX Application Development, Autonomous Data Warehouse (ADW), Autonomous Transaction Processing (ATP), and Autonomous JSON Database are fully managed services, pre-integrated and pre-configured with APEX, for rapidly building and deploying modern data-driven applications in Oracle Cloud.
 Business users, citizen, and application developers can create enterprise apps 20X faster with 100X less code — without having to learn complex web technologies with just a browser.

+In this workshop, we create the database objects required to build the Online Shopping Application.
+We leverage the Sample Dataset called Customer Orders in order to build the Online Shopping Cart Application.
+Later, you also learn to use QuickSQL by creating sample tables.

 ### Recap
 In the previous hands-on, you learned how to create an APEX Workspace, navigate the major components of Oracle APEX, and install and run a packaged application.

 Estimated Time: 50 minutes